-- 1.G3.1 Explain why and how people, goods, and ideas move from place to place. - Such as transportation, immigration, education, technology, and natural resources.
+- 1.G3.1 Explain why and how people, goods, and ideas move from place to place. - Such as Key concepts include but are not limited to transportation, immigration, education, technology, and natural resources. - Compare places past and present as it relates to content focus.